Rātā Street School

 Money

-All money sent to school should be in an envelope or wrapped with the child’s name and room number on it.
+All money sent to school should be placed in an envelope or wrapped securely, labelled with your child’s name and room number.

 OSCAR Programme